metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Format-RuleOutput.md

 ## SYNOPSIS

-Format firewall rule output for display
+Format output of the Net-NewFirewallRule commandlet

 ## SYNTAX